srlabUsask/GPTCloneBench/README.md

      GitHub id: 68583124, Email: tungjhi@gmail.com

 ## License
 Benchmark: The benchmark is distributed under the Creative Commons, Attribution-NonCommercial-NoDerivatives.
 This license includes the benchmark database and its derivatives.
-For attribution, please cite this page, and our publications below.
+For attribution, please cite this page and our publications below.
 This data is provided free of charge for non-commercial and academic benchmarking and experimentation use.
 If you would like to contribute to the benchmark, please contact us.
-If you believe you intended usage may be restricted by the license, please contact us and we can discuss the possibilities.
+If you believe your intended usage may be restricted by the license, please contact us, and we can discuss the possibilities.
-BibTex for the GPTCloneBench (initial version):
+BibTex for the GPTCloneBench (initial version) and Unveiling the potential of large language models in generating semantic and cross-language clones:

 ```
 @inproceedings{gptclonebench2023,